Scheduling

 Statutory holidays recognized:

-Holiday pay: Employees receive a 5% of their wages from the 28 days before the holiday.
+Holiday pay: Employees receive 5% of their wages from the 28 days before the holiday.
 This calculation includes both vacation and commission but not overtime.

 If employees work: Employees receive 1.5x their regular rate for the day on top of the statutory holiday pay.